 If you are a victim of domestic violence, please do not suffer in silence.
 There are organizations and trained people that can give you support and understand what you are going through.
 You must protect yourself and you children.
 Contact the organization in this post to get help with counseling, legal advice and a safe place to go for yourself and children.

 Many men and women who live in abusive situations don’t leave.
 Do not feel embarrassed if you have not reached out for help.
-Abuser are experts at manipulation and creating fear in those they abuse.
+The abuser is an expert at manipulation and creating fear in those they abuse.
 If you are not ready for help, we applaud your steps it getting help or getting away and into a healthy environment.

 - Cosmetic Assistance – Survivors of abuse need plastic surgery after being but, burned, or sustaining broken bones.
 For these men and women, they offer reconstructive and cosmetic medical assistance for free.